Big Island Adventures

 Your day starts as you’re picked up at the airport or your hotel and whisked away on an epic adventure.
 Be ready to cover a huge portion of the Big Island and enjoy some of the most breathtaking scenery you’ve ever encountered.
 Highlights include the cinder cones and rolling grassy hills of Kohala (which happens to be home to one of the largest and oldest cattle ranches in the U.S.); Mauna Kea and its world-renowned astronomical observatories; and the imposing Kilauea, which has been erupting regularly since 1983.
 Also, legend has it that Pele, the Hawaiian Goddess of Fire, makes her home in Kilauea’s fiery craters.
 Of course, your expert guide will tell you more about that.
-Kilauea steaming bluffs, Kilauea Iki crater, Thurston lava tube, and so much more… this spectacular tour has it all.
+Kilauea steaming bluffs, Kilauea Iki crater, Nahuku (Thurston lava tube), and so much more… this spectacular tour has it all.

 As you wait for your ride, prepare yourself to experience a real slice of heaven on earth.
 Mauna Kea hasn’t erupted for thousands of years, but that doesn’t mean it’s not impressive; as it has aged, jungle streams, waterfalls, and sea cliffs have graced its ‘retirement’.
 This tour takes you from the highlands of Waimea, through the coastal jungles of Hilo, and down the Hamakua Coast.
 If you depart from the Hilo side, you’ll stop at the famous Rainbow Falls.
 As an added bonus, this adventure includes an amazing trip along the Saddle Road, which travels between Mauna Kea and Mauna Loa.
 Other highlights include Laupahoehoe Bay, Akaka Falls, and Onomea Bay.

 No trip to the Big Island would be complete without a visit to the magnificent Kilauea volcano and Hawaii Volcanoes National Park.
 You’ll travel along the south Kona and K’au coasts, through Pahala, and ascend Kilauea’s southwest rift zone.
-This adventure takes your from sea level to summit and through many different microclimates along the way.
+This adventure takes you from sea level to the summit and through many different microclimates along the way.
 At the summit of Kilauea, you’ll hike a few trails and visit the Jaggar Museum, Kilauea Iki crater, Thurston lava crater, and the Kilauea caldera.
 Then you’ll head back down with a few stops along the way.
-Once at Kilauea’s shores, you’ll visit the ancient Pu’u Loa petrogylphs.
+Once at Kilauea’s shores, you’ll visit the ancient Pu’u Loa petroglyphs.
 Plus, you’ll even take the famous Red Road to Kalapana- a town buried by lava in 1990.

 Choose one or more of these Top Big Island Things to Do and book your big adventure today!